 What happens when one side takes things too far?
 Domestic violence is a serious crime, and it carries with it a stigma and life-altering consequences.
 Unfortunately, some people choose to weaponize domestic violence and falsely accuse another individual to “get back at them” or hurt them in some way.

 Domestic violence allegations are sometimes embellished or patently false.

 Law enforcement, prosecutors, and the courts take domestic violence accusations very seriously.
 If you have been falsely accused of domestic violence, you need immediate legal counsel.

 At Teddy, Meekins & Talbert, we will listen to you, review the circumstances of your case, and work hard to build a strong defense strategy to protect you and your legal rights.
-Don’t let false accusations change your life forever, call the domestic violence criminal defense lawyers of Teddy, Meekins & Talbert for a confidential case evaluation.
+Don’t let false accusations change your life forever, contact us online or call the domestic violence criminal defense lawyers of Teddy, Meekins & Talbert for a confidential case evaluation.